-BDM is revising the sunsetting Births, Deaths and Marriages Registration Regulations 2008 and invites your feedback.
+BDM has completed the review of the sunsetting Births, Deaths and Marriages Registration Regulations 2008.

-We propose to split Births, Deaths and Marriages Registration Regulations 2008 into:
+The Births, Deaths and Marriages Registration Regulations 2008 will be split into:

 - Births, Deaths and Marriages Registration (Fees) Regulations 2019

-The Regulatory Impact Statement analyses BDM's fees for these services.
-It concludes that the current fees reflect the cost of service delivery and there should be no change to current fees for the time being.
-However, BDM commits to review fees in two years to reflect any changes in service costs resulting from BDM’s new online core business system (implemented in early 2019).
+Consistent with the the conclusion of the Regulatory Impact Statement which analyses BDM's fees for these services, the current fees reflect the cost of service delivery and there will be no change to current fees for the time being.
+BDM commits to reviewing fees in two years to reflect any changes in service costs resulting from BDM’s new online core business system (implemented in early 2019).